jacomyal/sigma.js/packages/test/README.md

 ## Benchmarking

 Benchmarking scenarii have been written to run using the `vitest bench` command.
-Unfortunately, at the moment, **they don't work properly** because of [some issue](https://github.com/vitest-dev/vitest/issues/5041) with Vitest benchmark mode compatibility with the browser mode.